qinguorui2001/tp/docs/UserGuide.md

 #### Adding an assignment: `give`

-Gives an assignment with deadline to the student specified by the index in the contact list.
+Gives an assignment with a deadline to the student specified by the index in the contact list.
 If `time` is not specified, `time` will be set to `11:59 pm` by default.

 Format: `give INDEX d/DESCRIPTION by/ D/M/YYYY [,HHMM]`